gregorio-project/gregorio-test/README.md

 Requirements:

 - Every tex file must have a corresponding "expected" PDF file.
-This file can be created by running `lualatex --shell-escape <tex-file>`
 - All other files needed by the tex file (i.e., gabc files) must also included